phoenixpinpoint/fido/README.md

 # Fido
-Fido provides JS Fetch API bindings in C for use in WASM.
+Fido provides JS Fetch and libcurl API bindings in C for use in WASM.
 Additionally Fido provides a simple Header, Request and, Response API.

 ## Installation & Running
 ### clibs Installation